 - Medical/health.
 IoT is present in remote patient telemetry and other medical uses:

-- IoT exists in countless wireless wearable devices, including blood pressure cuffs, heart rate monitors and glucometers.
-Devices can be tuned to watch for calories, exercise goals and remind patients of appointments or medications.
+- IoT exists in countless wireless, wearable devices, including blood pressure cuffs, heart rate monitors and glucometers.
+Devices can be tuned to track calorie expenditure against exercise goals, as well as remind patients of appointments or medications.

-- IoT enables early warning devices, such as fall detection, that alert health providers and family members and even provide location information for the potential issue.
+- IoT enables early-warning devices, such as fall detection, that alert health providers and family members and even provide location information for potential issues.

-- The remote monitoring of IoT helps health providers track patient health and adherence to treatment plans, and perhaps better correlate health issues with telemetry data.
+- The remote monitoring of IoT helps health providers track patient health and adherence to treatment plans, while enabling them to better correlate health issues with telemetry data.

 - Hospitals can use IoT to tag and track the real-time location of medical equipment, including defibrillators, nebulizers, oxygen and wheelchairs.

 - IoT in staff badges can help locate and direct staff more efficiently.